UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 which displays the history for all the input cells you have executed.
 This is a bit overwhelming on its own, but it is very useful with the `-g` option.

-In JupyterLab, you can use `%hist -g <search_pattern>` to search through all code cells you have ever executed (including from previous sessions, so it is similar to `history | grep <search_pattern>` in the shell).
-This is great for when you delete that piece of code you were *100% sure* you would never need again and was not important enough to be committed, but you —of course— end up wanting it back a few days later.
+In JupyterLab, you can use `%hist -g <search_pattern>` to search through all code cells you have ever executed.
+This also includes executed statements from previous sessions, so it's similar to `history | grep <search_pattern>` in the shell.

+This is a great option for when you've deleted that piece of code you were *100% sure* you'd never need again and was not important enough to be committed, but you—of course—ended up wanting it back a few days later.

 Here, you see an example of using `%hist -g` to find a list of executed cells which contained "`range(1, 10)`".